When Simon Fox began exploring technology, he started with what he deemed to be an easy task: turning on a light bulb.

 So what is the biggest challenge in lighting a light bulb or building a robot?
 "Honestly, the biggest challenge is troubleshooting.
 You see how many wires are here?" he asked pointing to the microcontroller, "literally, if one is a little loose or in the wrong spot it will display random characters or not work at all."

 Simon insists that none of his learning happened alone, bolstering the benefit of the Club.
-"It is not like I just figured out how to do this on my own, I received a lot of support from King such as how to actually program a robot and to do things that are more technically advanced.
+"It is not as if I just figured out how to do this on my own.
+I received a lot of support from King, such as how to actually program a robot and to do things that are more technically advanced.
 King also gave me the opportunity to start my own club and to have the materials for it and to share it with people who have the same interests and want to do similar things.
 We are all really fortunate to have that kind of support.
 To organize and share, it just makes sense."